What is a Husband Stitch? And Is It Even Legal?

 Instead, the husband stitch makes the opening to the vagina smaller.

-As a result, husband stitch side effects can include painful sex, infections, longer recovery time after birth, general pain and discomfort.
+As a result, husband stitch side effects can include painful sex, infections, longer recovery time after birth, and general pain and discomfort.

 Can I request a husband stitch?